 The tourist information centre is located at the Pier Maua passenger terminal.

-Shuttles provided by the cruise lines into the city centre are the best mean of transportation.
-Taxis can be hailed from outside the cruise terminal but be weary of overpricing.
+Shuttles provided by the various cruise companies travel into the city centre and these are the best means of transportation.
+Taxis can be hailed from outside the cruise terminal but be wary of overpricing.
 The cruise terminal is a long walk from any attractions and shouldn't be walked to at night.
-From the city centre a bus system is easily navigable.
+From the city centre the bus system is comprehensive, cheap and easily navigable.

 Paladino - Casual locals' haunt with generous portions.